 Scaling & Root Planning

 Essentially, this is a deep, intensive dental cleaning.
 The goal is to remove bacteria from the gum line and under the gums.
 Dr. Karpovich will use special tools to scrape away the tartar that has built up.
-Then he will smooth out the tooth roots so the gums can reattach to the teeth.
+Then, he will smooth out the tooth roots so the gums can reattach to the teeth.
 This will prevent the disease from progressing and avoid gum recession and tooth loss.

 How can I prevent bleeding gums?

-The best thing you can do to prevent bleeding gums is to take good care of your oral health and your overall health.
-This includes visiting the dentist twice a year for a dental cleaning and exam.
-Additionally, you should be brushing and flossing several times a day to remove plaque from your teeth.
+The best thing you can do to prevent bleeding gums is to take good care of your oral health and overall health.
+This includes visiting the dentist twice yearly for a dental cleaning and exam.
+Additionally, you should brush and floss several times daily to remove plaque from your teeth.
 Furthermore, a healthy lifestyle will help ward off gingivitis.